UKCloud/documentation/articles/other/other-ref-ukcloud-monitoring.md

 We monitor each individual component of the platform and then roll this data up into a single concise dashboard.
 This provides us with both RED and GREEN alerting systems at the component level and enables us to understand the overall health of a system.

-The list below provides a quick overview of how some of the key components of the UKCloud platform are monitored, which takes place across all services and both security domains.
+The list below provides a quick overview of how some of the key components of the UKCloud platform are monitored, which takes place across all services and both security domains (Assured and Elevated).

 ### UKCloud Portal